ASPCA Spay/Neuter Alliance Equipment Grants

 Funds may be used for:

 - Medical and administrative equipment necessary to open up a one veterinarian spay/neuter practice, or to expand an existing spay/neuter practice, such as surgical tables, lights, anesthesia machines, autoclaves, kennels and admission forms.
 (An equipment list will be provided as part of the NSNRT mentorship process.).
+Note that funds cannot be used for equipment that has already been purchased prior to the date that the grant is awarded.

 - Up to 3 months of consumables such as suture material, gloves, anesthetic drugs, etc.